josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 #1 wasn't really enough value to keep WordPress around, even if there weren't other alternatives in the Jamstack world.
 But #2 proved to be the largest stumbling block, so to speak…

 ## The challenges of exporting WordPress content

-<Callout>This miraculous little CLI tool takes your WordPress export XML file, and not only converts each piece of content to Markdown—complete with frontmatter!—but can also scrape your site for all the images in the content and neatly download them.</Callout>
+<Callout>This miraculous little CLI tool takes your WordPress export XML file, and not only converts each piece of content to Markdown—complete with frontmatter!—but can also scrape your site for all the images in the content and neatly download&nbsp;them.</Callout>

 It turns out that, while WordPress offers a content export tool by default, it's highly limited in what it can do (i.e., it spits out XML).
 WordPress, naturally, isn't strongly incentivized to help you move your content to non-WordPress platforms, so their exporter is only designed to work with WordPress (if at all; it's not particularly reliable in my experience).